justinhymer/EchoesWebsite/README.md

                     - Justin Hymer
                     - justinhymer1@gmail.com
                     - Bloomington IL
-- Check if functional on mobile devices
-    - Not required to be, but may be nice if easy enough
 - code in functionality for "pwd" command
 - ARG
     - Create "login" command